Temperature Profiling in Lakes

 Lake management guidelines vary from state to state, so there is no standard requirement for temperature profiling.
 However, there are common configurations for lake temperature monitoring systems based on the size and volume of the lake.
 A buoy-based real-time monitoring solution can enable lake managers and researchers to respond to unusual or troubling temperature readings.

-“Lake management” is a broad term that can apply incorporate many disciplines and applications.
-Management of a single lake can include conservation, improvement, restoration and rehabilitation projects, as well as studies of the local watershed and other waterbodies in the system.
+“Lake management” is a broad term that can incorporate many disciplines and applications.
+Management of a single lake can include conservation, improvement, restoration and rehabilitation projects, as well as studies of the local watershed and other bodies of water in the system.

 The North American Lake Management Society recommends “iterative steps” when managing lakes and watersheds.
 Small efforts toward an established goal cost less than major improvements, and are less likely to negatively impact non-targeted organisms and other aspects of the lake.
 It warns, however, that certain techniques are only effective when performed at a larger scale, potentially raising the cost and impact of lake management.
 Compromises may be necessary to achieve a desired effect under constrictions of time and funding, but local regulations should be consulted to determine whether any action to a lake or watershed is appropriately justified.